 Biofilm communities provide several advantages to their members including easy access to food and nutrients and resistance to antibiotics.

-Antibiotic resistance

-This development of a biofilm allows for the cells inside to become more resistant to the body's natural antimicrobials as well as the antibiotics administered in a standard fashion.
+Antibiotic resistance This development of a biofilm allows for the cells inside to become more resistant to the body's natural antimicrobials as well as the antibiotics administered in a standard fashion.
 In fact, depending on the organism and type of antimicrobial and experimental system, biofilm bacteria can be up to a thousand times more resistant to antimicrobial stress than free-swimming bacteria of the same species.
 Ability to enter into latent states during inhospitable conditions

-In the midst of inhospitable conditions such as nutrient starvation, microbes in biofilm communities can enter into a viable but nonculturable state $\frac{30}{2}$ According to Epstein, $\frac{31}{2}$ members of microbial communities periodically wake up from this state of dormancy.
+In the midst of inhospitable conditions such as nutrient starvation, microbes in biofilm communities can enter into a viable but nonculturable state.
+30. According to Epstein, 31. members of microbial communities periodically wake up from this state of dormancy.
 In a method analogous to "sending out scouts" to "test the environment" for its suitability for growth of the entire population.
-In this scenario, if the resuscitating cells "detect" that the previously stressful/adverse environment is now growth-permissive, they would signal the remaining cells to resuscitate. $\frac{32}{2}$

-Freeloaders

-Even though a biofilm tends to benefit all its members, understanding how such cooperation among pathogens evolves and is maintained may represent one of evolutionary biology's thorniest problems.
-Biofilm bacteria appear to resolve the problem of freeloaders in at least two ways:

-- Increasing species diversity Once inside a biofilm, P. fluorescens, for example, differentiates into various forms, each of which uses different nutrient resources.
-The fact that these "diverse cooperators" don't all compete for the same chemicals and nutrients substantially reduces competition for resources within the biofilm.33) - Disbanding when there are too many freeloaders

-A study of a cultured E. coli colony (not necessarily in a biofilm state) found that individual microbes can act altruistically through a form of kin selection.
-34) Essentially, they sacrifice themselves [http://content.usatoday.com/communities/sciencefair/post/2010/08/altruisticbacteria-may-change-how-we-battle-antibiotic-resistance/1] so that their fellow bacteria have a better chance at survival.
+In this scenario, if the resuscitating cells "detect" that the previously stressful/adverse environment is now growth-permissive, they would signal the remaining cells to resuscitate.
+32. Freeloaders Even though a biofilm tends to benefit all its members, understanding how such cooperation among pathogens evolves and is maintained may represent one of evolutionary biology's thorniest problems.
+Biofilm bacteria appear to resolve the problem of freeloaders in at least two ways: - Increasing species diversity Once inside a biofilm, P. fluorescens, for example, differentiates into various forms, each of which uses different nutrient resources.
+The fact that these "diverse cooperators" don't all compete for the same chemicals and nutrients substantially reduces competition for resources within the biofilm.33) - Disbanding when there are too many freeloaders A study of a cultured E. coli colony (not necessarily in a biofilm state) found that individual microbes can act altruistically through a form of kin selection.
+34).
+Essentially, they sacrifice themselves [http://content.usatoday.com/communities/sciencefair/post/2010/08/altruistic-bacteria-may-change-how-we-battle-antibiotic-resistance/1] so that their fellow bacteria have a better chance at survival.

-Quorum sensing

-Fig. 1.
-Entry of Vibrio vulnificus into the VBNC state on incubation at 5 °C. The total cell counts ( ), culturable counts ( ) and viable counts are shown (from Oliver, 2005b).